Zero-Down-Time/kubezero/README.md

 # Design philosophy

 - Cloud provider agnostic, bare-metal/self-hosted
+- Focus on security and simplicity before feature bloat
 - No vendor lock in, most components are optional and could be exchanged
 - Organic Open Source / open and permissive licenses over closed-source solutions
 - No premium services / subscriptions required